Children's Dental Services

 - Baby Bottle Tooth Decay

-Another problem that can be spotted early is a condition called baby bottle tooth decay, which is caused by sugary substances in breast milk and some juices, which combine with saliva to form pools inside the baby's mouth.
+Another problem that can be spotted early is a condition called baby bottle tooth decay, which is caused by sugary substances in breast milk and some juices that combine with saliva to form pools inside the baby's mouth.

 If left untreated, this can lead to premature decay of your baby's future primary teeth, which can later hamper the proper formation of permanent teeth.